roamlab/arm_teleop_ur5/README.md

 Note: although the website interface include the control interface for a hand, you need to launch the hand ros program seperately.
 For example:
 run `roslaunch nasa_hand_robot nasa_hand_no_UI.launch`
 and see https://github.com/roamlab/nasa_hand for more details.

+## Camera Calibration ##
+A camera is mounted on the end-effector (EE), and the frame offset between the camera and the EE needs calibrating for supervised autonomy.
+The calibration steps include:
+* run the robot using teach pandent to a pose that the camera can see its base
+* run `roslaunch teleop camera_calibration.launch`
+* adjust the interactive marker such that the pointcloud of the robot base and the urdf rendering overlap
+* copy the result output from the command line and input it in the config.cfg files